Leave No Trace & Elopements

 Social media has had a huge impact on outdoor areas in recent years.
 Areas like Horseshoe Bend in Arizona have had a huge surge in visitors without the resources or infrastructure to sustain such a large increase in visitors in such a short amount of time.
 The Leave No Trace Center asks people to consider “Would this place be as impacted as it is now had it not been for Instagram, Facebook, Twitter, Snapchat or Pinterest?”

-Before you post a photo of your amazing elopement, a selfie, or photos or videos of the gorgeous landscape, stop & think about what impact sharing these photos or videos may have.
+Before you post a photo of your amazing elopement, a selfie, or photos or videos of the gorgeous landscape, stop & think about what impact sharing these photos or videos may have when you geotag them.
 I highly recommend that you do not geotag specific locations.
 Tagging specific locations allows people to easily see exactly where a photo was taken.
 So many people may then just want to go to that location, just to have their own photo, with little consideration for leaving no trace.

 I personally get many messages, emails, & comments asking where certain locations are.
 I don’t share specific locations, not out of selfishness, but because broadly sharing remote locations with people I don’t know & haven’t met is not good for the long term health of those environments.
 Not to mention the fact that I have spent countless hours upon hours searching, exploring, & finding amazing locations & it is a part of what my clients pay me for in giving them an amazing elopement experience.